 And, there is some truth to the idea that overdose is not a serious concern with marijuana.
 Around half of Americans have tried marijuana, largely without incident, and as of 2021, 18 states and two territories allow for legal use of recreational marijuana.
 However, all drugs have the propensity for abuse, including legal ones—alcohol, for instance, is legal but can result in significant health issues, including overdose.

 Despite widespread medical legalization and growing recreational legalization, there are some risks in using marijuana.
 Consider, for example, edibles.
 Taking edibles often leads to a different kind of high than smoking, which can lead new and even experienced users to become confused or disoriented by the sensation.

 What are edibles?
 What makes them different from smoking marijuana?
+What are the side effects of edibles?
 And, are edibles addictive, and is it possible to overdose on them?
 This article will answer these questions.

 What Are Edibles?

 The term “edible” simply refers to any marijuana product that is ingested orally rather than through any other means.
 This generally requires baking or cooking with marijuana to make products like pot brownies, a common form of ingestible marijuana using a pot-infused butter product as a base.